 The disease affects mainly women aged 25 to 35, though it can start as young as 11.
 Symptoms include severe cramps, long periods, a heavy menstrual flow, nausea, bowel disorders, infertility, chronic fatigue, and more.

 Hormone changes, nerve sensitization, and inflammation may all contribute to the symptoms.
 Because the disease is painful, it can have an impact on school, work, and personal relationships.

 The Taboo of Sexual Pain

 The cultural taboos surrounding the discussion of sexual matters and the complex anatomical interconnections in the pelvis make sexual pain particularly difficult to diagnose.
 Padma Lakshmi has been very outspoken about her battle with the disease, and how it affected her marriage.
 Her severe endometriosis was undiagnosed, had grown more acute, and often left her in such chronic pain that she was bedridden and unable to have sex.
+Unfortunately, as any good https://www.hdpornvideo.xxx/?hl=ko film will show you, intimacy is a key part of any healthy relationship.
 Their lack of intimacy led to many arguments and at one point, he called her a “bad investment.”